Complex Family Therapy

 Families may be ordered by court systems to engage in a family therapy process.
 This may be for co-parenting work, parent- child relationship work or whole family system work.
 It can also be used when relationships have been disrupted due to deployments, illnesses, incarceration or other types of separations.

-Complex Family Therapy seeks to understand the emotional and relationship needs of everyone involved and work towards appropriate relational restoration.
+Complex Family Therapy seeks to understand the emotional and relationship needs of everyone involved and work towards appropriate relational restoration and functioning.
 Often, the process will begin from a painful and anxiety filled place where trust has been broken and the relationships are uncomfortable.

 At Watermark, we begin the process by assessing the unique needs of every family member and the family system as a whole.
-We build a customized treatment plan and follow a process to begin to make relational repairs.
+We build a customized treatment plan for every family and follow a process to begin to make relational repairs.
 Frequently, multiple therapists are involved and collaborate in the process to allow for everyone to have their own therapeutic advocate.
-Additionally, our therapists can serve as a Parenting Coordinator in a complex situation to be sure everyone is staying on track.
+Additionally, our therapists can serve as a Parenting Coordinator in a high conflict situation to reduce conflict or to monitor the process and ensure sure that the overall progress of the family stays on track.

 We work hard to repair past hurt, establish trust, and build new, healthier attachments.